-Instead of completing these two papers over Summer School, you can also complete the BBus Co-operative Education and your last BBus major paper in Year 5.
+1. Instead of completing these over Summer School, you can also complete the BBus Capstone papers in Year 5.
 You would then need five years to complete these double degrees.

 Level: 7

 Points: 720

-Duration: 4 to 5 years 1
+Duration: 4 to 5 years

-Campus: City & South 2
+Campus: City & South

-Starts: 25 Feb & 15 July 2019 3
+Starts: 24 Feb & 13 July 2020

-Apply by: 28 Sep 2018
+Apply by: 27 Sep 2019

-- Combines creativity with business skills - Great preparation for running a design business - Complete two degrees in as little as four years - Includes 9 weeks of workplace experience and opportunities to work on live design briefs
+- Combines creativity with business skills - Great preparation for running a design business - Complete two degrees in as little as four years - Includes workplace experience and opportunities to work on live design briefs